Josep Rius-Camps

-Josep Rius-Camps (15 June 1933 – 19 November 2025) was a priest, biblical scholar and patristic scholar, Professor Emeritus of the Faculty of Theology of Catalonia.
+Josep Rius-Camps (15 June 1933 – 19 November 2025) was a Spanish priest, biblical scholar and patristic scholar, who was Professor Emeritus of the Faculty of Theology of Catalonia.

+Life and career

 Doctor in Oriental ecclesiastical sciences from the Pontifical Oriental Institute in Rome (1968), where he also taught at the University of Münster and the Augustinianum in Rome.
 He was the author of numerous studies – in Catalan, Spanish and English – on patristics (Origen, the Pseudoclementines and Ignatius of Antioch) and on the New Testament (Mark and Luke-Acts).
 He was director of the Catalan Journal of Theology from its foundation in 1976 until 2008.
 He was editor, with Jenny Read-Heimerdinger, of the bilingual edition (Greek-English), for the first time in a single work, of the two volumes of Luke's writings: Demonstration to Theophilus.
 The Gospel and the Acts of the Apostles according to Codex Bezae (T&T Clark, 2013), winner of the City of Barcelona Prize for translation into Catalan for its previous edition in this language, in 2009.
-In 2012 it was translated into English.
+In 2012, it was translated into English.
 In his novel Diari de Teòfil (Fragmenta Editorial, 2011) he gave narrative form to research on the work of Luke.
 Conversations with Josep Rius-Camps, by Ignasi Moreta, have recently been published.
 He lived in the hermitage of Sant Pere de Reixac.

-Ruis-Camps died on 19 November 2025, at the age of 92.
+Rius-Camps died on 19 November 2025, at the age of 92.